mattermost/awat/README.md

 # Usage

-The `awat` binary provides both a server a and a CLI client.
+The `awat` binary provides both a server and a CLI client.

 ## Server